Keeping Fertilizer in the Ground and Dollars in Farmers’ Pockets

 Soil data gathered from local farms, coupled with historical data provided by the university, helped the team determine best practices to minimize nitrate leaching while maintaining crop yields.
-For example, high levels of nitrate were found in soil below the shallow root systems of peppermint plants typically harvested within a year.
-However, five-year old peppermint plants with well-established root systems were more efficient at extracting nitrogen from the soil.
+For example, high levels of nitrate were found in previous studies of peppermint fields in the 1990s.
+The current study suggests that improvements in irrigation and fertilizer practices have resulted in less nitrate leaching from peppermint fields.

 “Improvements in nitrogen management rely on the ‘4 Rs’: right place, right time, right rate, and right source of fertilizer,” says Jana Compton, a research ecologist at NHEERL/WED who led the project.

 In the southern Willamette Valley, there are a number of options for improvement.
 Nitrate leaching occurs mainly during rainy seasons between October and March – so fertilizer should be applied cautiously during this time since it is washed away faster than the plant can use it.
 Separate timely applications of fertilizer, particularly for grass seed, provide nutrients when the crop needs it most and allows farmers to maintain good harvests while saving on fertilizer.
 Cover crops, such as legumes, can be planted in the same field before or after harvest of the primary crops, such as corn or vegetable seed.
 These cover crops can continue growing to capture leftover nitrate in the soil during the rainy season.

 In 2017, as one of EPA’s Innovation Projects to address regional and state science priorities, the team provided farmers with periodic updates summarizing leaching results from the farmers’ own fields, including soil analyses and trends over time.
 This information shows the relationship between farmers’ current agricultural practices and nutrient leaching.
 The complete analysis, which began in 2014, will be shared with the farmers in 2018.
 During that spring, the team will interview farmers to understand how they are using the nutrient data and how it has impacted their nutrient management practices.
 The results will help guide the agricultural community to determine the most effective ways to provide information to farmers to help them reap the economic and environmental benefits of improving nutrient management practices and maintaining the quality of their water.